numpde/NicheNet_Omnipath/02_ParameterOptimization.md

     dplyr::filter(category %in% c("receptor","ligand"))

 ## There are also some complexes.
 We are going to deal with them by including
-## each of its individual proteins in our list
+## each of its individual protein in our list
 Ligand_Receptors_class <- character()
 Ligand_Receptors_name <- character()
 for (i in seq(nrow(Ligands_Receptors))){